Smartphone buying guide: Platform pros and cons

 The CPU arms race, once restricted to desktop and laptop computers, has arrived on smartphones in earnest.
 The first mobile processors with dual-core designs, or two dedicated processing centers on a single chip, are rapidly being eclipsed by processors with four discrete cores, and models with eight or more cores are on the horizon.

 Wireless charging isn't a new capability.
 Toothbrushes and other household appliances have been performing this trick for years.
 It's been slow to catch on for phones, however, despite the greater need for constant power on the go.
 Motorola's fresh Droids on Verizon all offer wireless charging, provided you supply a compatible charger.
 The Nokia Lumia 1520 also shows an attempt to change things for the better.
 Not only can this Windows Phone 8 handset be paired with accessories in a snap via Bluetooth aided by NFC, the gadget supports inductive charging too.
 Simply place the phone on special accessories like pillows and mats to power up, sans cords.

 Bluetooth and hands-free audio

-Connecting mobile phones to accessories such as hands-free headsets has been available for years.
-Bluetooth is changing with the times, though, supporting new gadgets such as wireless stereo headsets and fitness trackers like the Fitbit Zip and Fitbit One.
-Additionally, Bluetooth version 4 promises to greatly improve battery life in supporting wireless phone accessories.
+Connecting mobile phones to accessories such as hands-free headsets has been possible for years.
+Bluetooth is changing with the times, though, supporting new gadgets such as wireless stereo headsets and fitness trackers like the Jawbone Up24, Fitbit Force, and Nike FuelBand SE.
+Additionally, Bluetooth 4 promises to greatly improve battery life in supporting wireless phone accessories.